braddoeswebdev/summer-workshops/source/ruby/09-classes.html.md

 Use a hash to make a list of a few teachers & what room they're in, then print it out nicely.

+(If you don't have room numbers memorized, just make some up)

 </div>
 </div>

 ## Creating Classes

 We've seen a number of different classes of objects.
 However, it's easy to come up with kinds of objects that Ruby doesn't have.
-Luckily, creating a new class is as easy as extending an old one.
+Luckily, creating a new class is pretty easy.
 Let's say we wanted to make some dice in Ruby.
 Here's how we could make the Die class:

 ~~~~ ruby
 class Die